 Outdoor Science Education Program

 School Field Trips

-We provide age-appropriate, field-based learning opportunities at both SNARL and Valentine Camp for approximately 2000 students in spring and fall of each year.
+We provide age-appropriate, field-based learning opportunities at both SNARL and Valentine Camp for approximately 2,000 students in spring and fall of each year.
 Classes come to the reserves for these field trips from 4-8 schools in several different school districts.
-The regional schools and the Reserve teaching staff have aligned their curricula, and the field trips include a 2-3 age appropriate lesson and activites at the reserves.
-Some typical lessons are ant ecology with ant tracking and food preference experiments; aquatic invertebrate identification and classification; introduction to forest mammals (with skulls and furs); and conifer identification and forest fire ecology.
+Regional schools and Reserve teaching staff have aligned their curricula, and the field trips include two to three age-appropriate lessons and activities at the reserves.
+Typical lessons might involve ant ecology with ant tracking and food preference experiments; aquatic invertebrate identification and classification; introduction to forest mammals with skull and fur props; and conifer identification and forest fire ecology.
 Many lessons include simulation games with graphing and data analysis.
-The schools provide transportation to and from the reserves, supervising teachers, and chaperones.
+The schools provide transportation to and from the reserves, plus supervising teachers and chaperones.
 This part of the program is offered through the generous support of Mammoth Mountain Ski Area.

 Summer Program

-Our summer program consists of a variety of weeklong classes offered June through August for students in grades 1-6.
-Younger students study habitats, insects, bats, or trees, while the older students may study life skills of early man, natural history, forest ecology, or art in nature.
-We employ up to 9 teachers for the program with a wide variety of specialties.
+Our summer program inclueds a variety of weeklong classes offered June through August for students in grades 1–6.
+Younger students study habitats, insects, bats, or trees, while older students may study life skills of early man, natural history, forest ecology, or art in nature.
+We employ up to 9 teachers with a wide variety of specialties for the program.
 The program is fully subscribed each year.
-This part of the program is self-supporting through fees charged to the students.
+This part of the program is self-supporting through fees charged to students.

+Outdoor Science Education Program